-Our pipeline includes additional programs being evaluated for liver and chronic diseases with high unmet medical needs.
-These include:
+Our pipeline includes an additional program being evaluated for chronic diseases with high unmet medical needs.

 MBX-2982: Targets G protein-coupled receptor 119 (GPR119), a receptor that interacts with bioactive lipids known to stimulate glucose-dependent insulin secretion.
 Preclinical data indicate that MBX-2982 is a potent selective orally-active GPR119 agonist that functions through a unique dual mechanism of action that acts directly on the beta cell to increase insulin secretion and stimulates release of the incretin GLP-1 from the gut.
 In recent preclinical studies (Nina Xiaoyan Li et al. Diabetes 2018;67:1401-1413), GPR119 agonists were shown to enhance glucagon secretion in response to low glucose levels and were able to prevent hypoglycemia in animal models.